-David gave what NPR’s Joe Palca called “The best speech at PopTech”.
+David gave what NPR’s Joe Palca called “The best speech at PopTech.”
 Click on the video to see an excerpt.

-But if done well they add up to a significant and sustainable competitive advantage.
-In this talk, Robertson will show how leading companies use this powerful innovation strategy and share the techniques and disciplines that any company can adopt to boost their innovation success
+Much of the business press focuses on big, world-changing innovations—disruptive innovations that will revolutionize markets.
+But Novo Nordisk, USAA, LEGO, Sherwin Williams, and others show that there’s a better, lower-risk path to innovation success.
+Instead of betting big on risky, unproven ideas, these companies put together portfolios of tightly coordinated complementary innovations.
+Individually, each innovation is low risk and (often) low cost.
+But if done well they combine into a significant and sustainable competitive advantage.
+In this talk, Robertson will show how to use this powerful innovation strategy, and share the techniques and disciplines that any company can adopt to boost their innovation success.

 I’d seen David present before at an international business conference and when we were planning our Congress with innovation as the main theme, he immediately came to mind as our first-choice keynote speaker.
 Outside of the compelling background story of Lego’s innovation journey and the faultless delivery of his presentation, I was most impressed by how David actively contributed to our planning process and coordinated our (Lego-themed) innovation workshop.
 Enthusiastic and approachable, great to see a speaker so ready to immerse themselves in our event and engage with delegates outside of the meeting room.
 His contribution was a real high point for our congress.

 David’s keynote presentation at the PDMA AnnualGlobal Conference was truly a high point of the event.He literally woke everyone up to re-imagine how to apply the innovation dicta that we have heard before.
-Not only was his insight and content rich, he entertained the audience with one of the best-received presentations of the conference.”
+Not only was his insight and content rich, he entertained the audience with one of the best-received presentations of the conference.

 David’s presentation here at Tetra Pak was very much appreciated by both Tetra Pak and Nokia.
 David brings clarity to an often ambiguous and complex discussion.